msabramo/snakeshell/README.md

 # snakeshell

-Snakeshell is a command line “parser”.
+Snakeshell is a command line “parser” (mapper).
 What it really does is expose Python functions to the shell.
 Main features:

 * Very small codesize.
 A single Python module.
 About a hundred lines of code.
 * The public API consists of a Python class, `CommandLineMapper`; plus two